 The Church today needs leaders who are spiritually mature, high, thick or strong as her spiritual walls.

-Men and women who occupy leadership position in our churches must not be babes in spiritual understanding, immature, undiscerning, unstable, untrained and inexperienced in godliness and in the handling of the Word of life.
+Men and women who occupy leadership position in our churches must not be babes in spiritual understanding, or immature, undiscerning, unstable, untrained and inexperienced in godliness and in the handling of the Word of life.

 Unfortunately, in many of our churches today, it is the carnal, sensual, ungodly, unrepentant, unregenerate, unlearned or unskilled men and women in God’s Word that constitute the spiritual walls (the spiritual leaders).

 Any wonder they cannot stop the invasion of the flood of ungodliness and immorality into their churches?

 Our spiritual leaders (the spiritual walls of the Church) may not be able to withstand the pressures, violent attacks, and aggressions of the adversaries this end-time unless they grow up in the grace and knowledge of our Lord Jesus Christ, thereby becoming strong in the power of God’s might (2 Pet.
 3:18, 2 Cor.
 4:8-10).

 However, true spiritual growth and thickness require spending quality time daily or regularly in God’s Word and prayer, and discipline and diligence in following the Lord’s instructions and teachings.

 Spiritual muscles are mostly built up during personal, deep and intimate fellowship with God.

 Servants of God are called to be good examples to believers in longsuffering, perseverance and patience.
 Sadly, many of our spiritual leaders today are weak and porous spiritual walls because they are slothful in the study of God’s Word and prayer.

 Many are only pleasures-seeking and comfort-loving.
 Their inordinate passions for the ephemeras make them to be easily swayed by doctrines of demons, and quick to compromise the faith of old for title, position, fame and wealth.